matsudev-bit/handtrackingpython/README.md

 # handtrackingpython
-hand tracking with python
+hand tracking with python,
 you need to import
-mediaipe
+mediaipe,
-cv2
+cv2,
-time
+time,
 ---